 2 The inquiry obtained a witness statement from David Wheeler from Instrumentation Laboratories.
-3 They're the manufacturers of the blood gas analyser that 4 was used in Adam's case and he states that although they 5 6 don't recommend sodium heparin for use as an 7 anticoagulant -- that's actually what it is and why 8 that's why they use it to flush it through -- because 9 doing so will increase sodium levels by 1 to 3 10 millimoles, even in the presence of the correct proportion of heparin and blood.
+3 They're the manufacturers of the blood gas analyser that 4 was used in Adam's case and he states that although they 5 б don't recommend sodium heparin for use as an 7 anticoagulant -- that's actually what it is and why 8 that's why they use it to flush it through -- because 9 doing so will increase sodium levels by 1 to 3 10 millimoles, even in the presence of the correct proportion of heparin and blood.
 So there you see the 11 12 significance: according to him, it increases the serum 13 sodium level.

 Dr Haynes disagrees with Dr Taylor.
 He states in 14 15 his report of August last year that the measurement should have been believed and steps taken to correct the 16 17 abnormality as well as any cerebral oedema that may have ensued as a result.
 And he also states that he would 18 19 have considered ceasing immediately the administration 20 of any intravenous fluid containing less than 131 21 millimoles and would have given a dose of 0.5 grams per 22 kilo of mannitol.
-Ultimately, you know that mannitol hypertonic saline solution -- typically as a 3 per cent he says that he would have considered administering was prescribed to Adam, but much later on.
-In addition, solution -- and he was of the view that frequent blood samples would have been required to monitor the corrective progress.
+Ultimately, you know that mannitol 23 was prescribed to Adam, but much later on.
+In addition, 24 he says that he would have considered administering hypertonic saline solution -- typically as a 3 per cent 25 solution -- and he was of the view that frequent blood samples would have been required to monitor the corrective progress.
 That's what he thinks should have happened once they got the result back at 09.32.

-Dr Coulthard calculates in his report that the plasma sodium reading of 123 millimoles measured then likely to be correct and he states in his report -- one of his early reports in December 2010 -- that it should have initiated an urgent serum sodium measurement from the hospital laboratory.
-He reiterates that in one of his recent reports from February this year.
+5 Dr Coulthard calculates in his report that the 6 plasma sodium reading of 123 millimoles measured then 7 likely to be correct and he states in his report -- one 8 of his early reports in December 2010 -- that it should 9 have initiated an urgent serum sodium measurement from 10 the hospital laboratory.
+He reiterates that in one of 11 his recent reports from February this year.

-So the following issues, we think, will need to be addressed at the oral hearing: whether Dr Taylor had been told that the serum sodium result from the blood gas analyser should not be relied upon and, if so, in what circumstances.
-That is possibly also an issue for governance.
-Irrespective of what he had been told, whether the blood gas sodium result should have been relied upon by him and the other members of the transplant team and for what purpose.
-And how Dr Taylor and the other members of the transplant team should have reacted to that result in terms of their treatment and management of Adam during this perioperative stage.

-If I move finally, on the monitoring side, to the physical appearance.
-At the end of the transplant surgery, Dr Taylor states that he noted that Adam's face, hands and feet were swollen when the sterile towels were removed.
-Professor Gross has suggested that Adam may have been fluid overloaded to such degree that he manifested oedema of the skin as a sign of increased extracellular fluid.
-And Dr Haynes, when he saw the photographs that were taken of Adam, he commented that, in his opinion, they showed very marked swelling of Adam's head and arms, so Adam's appearance and the significance of it is something to be considered at the oral hearing.
+12 So the following issues, we think, will need to be 13 addressed at the oral hearing: whether Dr Taylor had 14 been told that the serum sodium result from the blood 15 gas analyser should not be relied upon and, if so, in what circumstances.
+That is possibly also an issue for 16 17 governance.
+Irrespective of what he had been told, 18 whether the blood gas sodium result should have been 19 relied upon by him and the other members of the transplant team and for what purpose.
+And how Dr Taylor 20 21 and the other members of the transplant team should have 22 reacted to that result in terms of their treatment and management of Adam during this perioperative stage.
+23 surgery, Dr Taylor states that he noted that Adam's 1 2 face, hands and feet were swollen when the sterile 3 towels were removed.
+Professor Gross has suggested that Adam may have been fluid overloaded to such degree that 4 he manifested oedema of the skin as a sign of increased 5 extracellular fluid.
+And Dr Haynes, when he saw the 6 7 photographs that were taken of Adam, he commented that, 8 in his opinion, they showed very marked swelling of 9 Adam's head and arms, so Adam's appearance and the 10 significance of it is something to be considered at the oral hearing.
+11